Nusla-Ismail/FireProtector/README.md

 1st application is the Desktop application where live video feed will be coonected to and the Machine learning model will be deployed.
 To test it the webcam must be used.

-2nd application is the user application where user will get a notification if fire is detected, and the detected fire video will be displayeddd.
+2nd application is the user application where user will get a notification if fire is detected, and the detected fire video will be displayed.
+Additionaly the emergency team updates will also be displayed.